Contextual Refinement of Translations: Large Language Models for Sentence and Document-Level Post-Editing: Abstract

 \section{Abstract}

-Large Language Models (LLM's) have demonstrated considerable success in various Natural Language Processing tasks, but they have yet to attain state-of-the-art performance in Neural Machine Translation (NMT).
+Large language models (LLMs) have demonstrated considerable success in various natural language processing tasks, but they have yet to attain state-of-the-art performance in Neural Machine Translation (NMT).
 Nevertheless, their significant performance in tasks demanding a broad understanding and contextual processing shows their potential for translation.
-To exploit these abilities, we investigate using LLM's for MT and explore recent parameter-efficient fine-tuning techniques.
-Surprisingly, our initial experiments find that fine-tuning for translation purposes even led to performance degradation.
-To overcome this, we propose an alternative approach: adapting LLM's as Automatic Post-Editors (APE) rather than direct translators.
-Building on the LLM's exceptional ability to process and generate lengthy sequences, we also propose extending our approach to document-level translation.
+To exploit these abilities, we investigate using LLMs for MT and explore recent parameter-efficient fine-tuning techniques.
+Surprisingly, our initial experiments find that fine-tuning for translation purposes even led to performance degradation compared to in-context-learning.
+To overcome this, we propose an alternative approach: adapting LLMs as Automatic Post-Editors (APE) rather than direct translators.
+Building on ability of the LLM to handle long sequences, we also propose extending our approach to document-level translation.
 We show that leveraging Low-Rank-Adapter fine-tuning for APE can yield significant improvements across both sentence and document-level metrics while generalizing to out-of-domain data.
-Most notably, we achieve a state-of-the-art accuracy rate of 89\% on the ContraPro test set, which specifically assesses the model's ability to resolve pronoun ambiguities when translating from English to German.
-Lastly, we investigate a practical scenario involving manual post-editing for document-level translation, where reference context is made available.
-Here, we demonstrate that leveraging human corrections can significantly reduce the number of edits required for subsequent translations\footnote{Interactive Demo for integrating manual feedback can be found \href{https://huggingface.co/spaces/skoneru/contextual_refinement_ende}{here}}.
+Most notably, we achieve a state-of-the-art accuracy rate of 88.7\% on the ContraPro test set, which specifically assesses the model's ability to resolve pronoun ambiguities when translating from English to German.
+Lastly, during manual post-editing for document-level translation, the source sentences are iteratively annotated which can be used to refine further translations in the document.
+Here, we demonstrate that leveraging human corrections can significantly reduce the number of edits required for subsequent translations.